dwysocki/gracedb-server/doc/source/lvem.rst

   consider sending us your script or posting it in the LV-EM wiki Technical Info page for the benefit of other users.
 See :ref:`coding_against_api`.

-- by email (not yet availabe, but in the works)
+- by email (not yet available, but in the works)

 If you discover a mistake in your observation record, the best way to correct it is to submit a new observation record with corrected values and request that